-In 1972, she created a breakthrough work “The Liberation of Aunt Jemima,” a small assemblage in which she subverted a ‘mammy’ figure and armed her with a rifle and a grenade.
+In 1972, she created a breakthrough work “The Liberation of Aunt Jemima,” a small assemblage in which she appropriated and subverted a ‘mammy’ figure arming her with a rifle and a grenade.
 She says, “I had this Aunt Jemima, and I wanted to put a rifle and a grenade under her skirts.
 I wanted to empower her.
 I wanted to make her a warrior.”
-Her liberated Aunt Jemima is presented in a shrine-like box in the form of a happy ‘mammy’ holding a broom and shotgun with an image of a black fist rising up in front of her.
+She presented her liberated Aunt Jemima in a shrine-like box as a happy ‘mammy’ holding a broom and shotgun with an image of a black fist rising up in front of her.
 “She was a symbol for both black civil rights and for women’s rights.”

-Saar’s 1973 small assemblage “The Liberation of Aunt Jemima: Cocktail” consists of a green glass wine jug with a homemade Aunt Jemima label on one side.
+Saar’s 1973 small assemblage “The Liberation of Aunt Jemima: Cocktail” consisted of a green glass wine jug with a homemade Aunt Jemima label on one side.
 On the other side is a black power fist.
 Stuffed inside the bottle is the red-and-white ‘mammy’ kerchief which is the fuse of a potentially explosive Molotov cocktail.

 Her constructions evolved into her installation works in the late 1970s which delivered social and political messages, influenced by her discovery of African and Haitian art.
-She learned about the ways Haitian people conveyed their beliefs in Vodun and magic into their art.
+She learned the ways Haitian people conveyed their beliefs in Vodun and magic in their art.
 She began to replace European symbols with African ones and included personal mementos because they were charged with previous life.

-Her work can be seen in “Soul of a Nation: Art in the Age of Black Power 1963-1983 at The Broad in Los Angeles.
-Two exhibitions of her prints and notebooks will be seen in the fall of 2019 at New York’s Museum of Modern Art and at the Los Angeles County Museum of Art.
+Her work was seen in “Soul of a Nation: Art in the Age of Black Power 1963-1983 at The Broad in Los Angeles.
+Two exhibitions of her prints and notebooks were shown in the fall of 2019 at New York’s Museum of Modern Art and at the Los Angeles County Museum of Art.
 Her work is in the permanent collections of more than 60 international museums, including Museum of Modern Art, Los Angeles’s Museum of Contemporary Art, California African American Museum, and Los Angeles County Museum of Art, and others.